ReeceRenninger/reading-notes/README.md

 Reminders to stay in Growth Mindset
 1. Be comfortable being uncomfortable.
 Understand that I will feel like I am behind or not getting something as fast as my fellow classmates, and that is okay.
 Everyone progresses at their own speed and I will get there.
 2. Don't hit a wall and stay there forever.
 Do not become stubborn and try to move the immovable object with unstoppable force.
 Take a break, ask questions of others, or simply seek help.
 3. Utilize my fellow classmates and instructors when I get stuck.
 Teamwork makes the dream work.
 Make new connections, feed off each others strengths, and acknowledge each other's weaknesses.
-Help each other build and you will
+Help each other build and you will succeed.